-The Group's projects can be delayed or stopped due to community and environmental activists' protests and lack of cooperation by local and regional authorities in granting land lease rights over land plots, where exploration or mining activities are planned to be carried out.
+The Group's projects can be delayed or stopped due to community and environmental activists' protests and, as a result, denial of regional authorities to conclude or prolong land lease agreements, which are essential for mining.

 The Group companies continuously maintain relationships with local communities.
 For more information, please see the Corporate Social Responsibility section of this Annual report.